browserengineering/book/book/layout.md

 argument.
 :::

-A side-effect of tree-based layout is that we now record the height of the whole page.
+Here's one more cute benefit of tree-based layout.
+Thanks to tree-based layout we now record the height of the whole page.
 The browser can use that to avoid scrolling past the bottom of the page.
 In `load`, store the height in a `max_y` field:

 ``` {.python}
 class Browser: